-5. lea nended pleadings may not be filed and additional parties may not be joined except with ave of the Court.
-Any motion to amend or to join additional parties shall be filed no later an thi ad ca rty $(30)$ days following the initial pretrial conference.
-Any motion to amend or to join ditional parties filed after the deadline in this paragraph will be subject to the "good use" standard in Fed.
+lea th th aa ca Amended pleadings may not be filed and additional parties may not be joined except with leave of the Court.
+Any motion to amend or to join additional parties shall be filed no lat than [Absent exceptional circumstances, a date not more than thirty (30) days following the initial pretrial conference.
+Any motion to amend or to join additional parties filed after the deadline in this paragraph will be subject to the "good cause" standard in Fed.
 R. Civ.
-P. $16(b)(4)$ rather than the more lenient standards of Fed.
-Civ.
-P. $15$ and $21$ .]
-6. Initial disclosures pursuant to Fed.
+P. 16(b)(4) rather than the more lenient standards of Fed.
 R. Civ.
-P. 26(a)(1) shall be completed no later than than [Absent exceptional circumstances, a date not more than fourteen (1- 4) days following the initial pretrial conference.]
-7. [ If applicable ] The plaintiff(s) shall provide HIPAA-compliant medical records release authorizations to the defendant(s) no later than 8.
+P. 15 and 21.] itial disclosures pursuant to Fed.
+R. Civ.
+P. 26(a)(1) shall be completed no later than than [Absent exceptional circumstances, a date not more than fourteen days following the initial pretrial conference.] . [ I j [applicable] The plaintiff(s) shall provide HIPAA-compliant medical records release thorizations to the defendant(s) no later than .
 Di scovery a.
 The parties are to conduct discovery in accordance with the Federal Rules of Civil Procedure and the Local Rules of the Southern District of New York. b.
 All fact discovery shall be completed no later than [A date not more than 120 days following the initial pretrial conference, unless the Court finds that the case presents unique complexities or other exceptional circumstances.] c.
 The parties agree that there [is/ is no] need for expert discovery.
 If the parties agree that there is no need for expert discovery, all discovery shall be completed by the deadline for fact discovery, unless - prior to that date - a party files, and the Court grants, a letter-motion seeking an extension for purposes of taking expert discovery; any such motion should explain why expert discovery has become necessary and propose a schedule for such discovery.
 [If any party believes that there is a need for expert discovery, the parties should complete Paragraph 8(d).] d.
 [If applicable] All expert discovery, including reports, production of underlying documents, and depositions, shall be completed no later than [Absent exceptional circumstances, a date not more than 45 days from the date in Paragraph 8(b) (i.e., the completion of all fact discovery).
 In the Court's experience, expert discovery is rarely necessary in wage-and-hour cases, and it can generally be conducted concurrently with fact discovery (i.e., completed by the date set forth in Paragraph 8(b)) in cases involving claims under the Americans with Disabilities Act.] e.
 The parties should not anticipate extensions of the deadlines for fact discovery and expert discovery set forth in the foregoing Paragraphs.
 Relatedly, the parties should not make a unilateral decision to stay or halt discovery (on the basis of settlement negotiations or otherwise) in anticipation of an extension.
 If something unforeseen arises, a party may seek a limited extension of the foregoing deadlines by letter-motion filed on ECF.
 Any such motion must be filed before the relevant deadline and must explain why, despite the parties' due diligence, discovery could not be completed by the relevant deadline.